hipagesgroup/hyperkops/README.md

 # Hyperkops Worker
 The Hyperkops worker starts a hyperopt worker thread, inheriting any command line arguments it requires from suitably named environmental variables.
-In order to maintain the addressing convention to the MongoDB set out within other Hyperkops components, the MongoDB address is set using the specified environmental variables, whilst other hyperopt-worker configurations can be set by using the naming convention `HYPEROPT_<COMMAND LINE ARGUMENT NAME IN UPPER CASE>`.
+In order to maintain a convention of addressing MongoDB the MongoDB address is set using the specified environmental variables, whilst other hyperopt-worker configurations can be set by using the naming convention:
+`HYPEROPT_<COMMAND LINE ARGUMENT NAME IN UPPER CASE>`.
 Examples are provided below but please refer to the hyperopt library itself for a comprehensive list of  [options](https://github.com/hyperopt/hyperopt/blob/master/hyperopt/mongoexp.py).